huggingface/blog/prodigy-hf.md

 ## Features

-The first main feature is that this plugin allows you to train Hugging Face models on your annotated data.
+The first main feature is that this plugin allows you to train and re-use Hugging Face models on your annotated data.
 That means if you've been annotating data in our interface for named entity recognition, you can directly fine-tune BERT models against it.

 <figure>